The following rules have been adopted by:

 F. Run Rule

 1. There is a 5 run limit per inning at all times regardless of the score.
 If a team is losing by more than 10 runs after the 4th inning the coach of the losing team shall decide if their team wants to continue play (if the coach chooses to continue play then the game shall be played out).
-However if the home team is behind by more than 5 runs, the 5 run limit does not apply for the last inning only.
-The play producing the 5th run shall be played out as a normal.
-If a force out produces the 3rd out the 5th run shall not score.
+There is to be a hard stop after the 5th run crosses the plate.
+(No further runs count)

 Bunting is allowed at any time.